cookiengineer/defiant/README.md

 - Enable HTTP Location/Refresh redirects to all domains.
 - Enable Link Prefetching from all domains.
+- Enable Images from all domains.
+- Enable Videos from all domains.
+- Enable Frames from all domains.
 - Enable Cookies from all domains.
 - Enable JS from all domains.
 - Enable CSS from all domains.